utopia-foss/utopia/doc/usage/eval/plotting.rst

 .. hint::

-    If you are missing an operation, you can register it yourself using :py:func:`~utopya.plotting.register_operation`.
+    If you are missing an operation, you can register it yourself using :py:func:`~utopya.eval.transform.register_operation`.
     Add something like the following to your model-specific plot module:

     .. code-block:: python